Tea is all about groove and atmosphere,

 a multi-cultural crossroad.

-*NEW* Ibiza Redoux single
+Ibiza Redoux single

 Complete Discography

-The previous five-song EP “Willows” is a mix of chill, lounge and jazz.
+A previous five-song EP “Willows” is a mix of chill, lounge and jazz.
 “Willows” includes the legendary Neil Larsen on organ and piano.

-Another recent single, “Lisapo (Remix)”, features Congolese vocalist ILO, Cameroonian bassist André Manga (Manu Dibango, Angélique Kidjo) and Nigerian percussionist Remi Kabaka (Paul Simon's “Rhythm of the Saints”, multiple Rolling Stones’ live performances, and the only African musician on Paul McCartney’s “Band on the Run” album, heard on “Bluebird”).
+Tea’s single, “Lisapo (Remix)”, features Congolese vocalist ILO, Cameroonian bassist André Manga (Manu Dibango, Angélique Kidjo) and Nigerian percussionist Remi Kabaka (Paul Simon's “Rhythm of the Saints”, multiple Rolling Stones’ live performances, and the only African musician on Paul McCartney’s “Band on the Run” album, heard on “Bluebird”).

 “Lisapo” means “fable” in local Congolese pygmy dialect.